quantastica/quantum-circuit/README.md

 Export/Import circuit
 ---------------------

-You can export circuit to object (format internally used by QuantumCircuit) by calling `save` method:
+You can export circuit to javascript object (format internally used by QuantumCircuit) by calling `save` method:

 ```javascript
 var obj = circuit.save();